hamstar/Wikimate/GOVERNANCE.md

 (See [#81](https://github.com/hamstar/Wikimate/pull/81) for an example.)
 It should apply the following actions:

-1. Change the "Unreleased version" heading in the CHANGELOG.md file to the appropriate version name (e.g. "Version 1.2.3") and add a new "Unreleased version" section heading above it;
+1. Change the "Upcoming version" heading in the CHANGELOG.md file to the appropriate version name (e.g. "Version 1.2.3") and add a new "Upcoming version" section heading above it, with the contents "No changes yet.";
 2. Edit the README and replace all references to the previous version number and release date with the corresponding data for the new version;